FysikRevy/FysikRevyTeX/README.md

 TeX files for songs and sketches should go into the directories `sange` and `sketches`, respectively.
 If you need to create the files, look at the templates in the `templates` directory.

 #### 2. Create a new plan file
-A plan file stores the "layout" of the revue.
+A plan file defines the "layout" of the revue.
 To create a default file, run

     $ python create.py plan